SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 `ConnectorFactory` either returns a new connection/client instance each time or caches the first one, based on documented best practices for the specific .NET driver.
+The cached instance is per named service, so when both service1 and service2 exist, there are two cached instances.

 ## Legacy host builders